 These requirements shall be applied in the vicinity of interchanges.
-These requirements should be applied within interchange areas and generally reflect the access management criteria provided by the Missouri Department of Transportation (MoDOT) for MoDOT rights-of-ways.
-Consequently, these requirements should be considered in consultation with the MoDOT which may recommend more stringent requirements in the interest of safety and operation of their facilities.
+These requirements- should be applied within interchange areas and generally reflect the access management criteria provided by the Missouri Department of Transportation (MoDOT) for MoDOT rights-of-ways.
+Consequently, these requirements should be considered in consultation with the MoDOT which may recommend more stringent requirements in the interest of safety and operation of their facilities.where substantial development has not yet occurred, as determined by the City Traffic Engineer (or designee).
 The City does not exercise control over MoDOT right-of-way; but will coordinate the recommendations of MoDOT and support such recommendations applicable to the state highway system in the review of development applications that impact MoDOT interchanges and where such interchange operations influence the vicinity of interchanges that may or may not be MoDOT managed.
 In developed areas, these standards may be difficult to achieve, however they should be considered the desirable standard and achieved to the extent reasonably possible.
-In undeveloped areas, these connection spacing standards should be the minimum standards.
+In undeveloped areas, Tthese connection spacing standards will should be the minimum standards.

 - 10.1.A.
 Requirements: - 10.1.A.1.
 In order to provide a safe distance for transitional activity to occur, the spacings identified in Figure 10-1 shall be provided from the end of the off ramp to the first private driveway, median opening, or intersection with a public road. - 10.1.A.2.
 The measurement basis for this standard is from the near edge of the ramp to the center of the intersection.
 At "diamond" type interchanges where traffic (including right turns) is controlled by a stop sign or traffic signal, the distance is measured from center to center of the intersections.
 At "diverging diamond", roundabout or other continuous flow type interchanges, the distance is measured from the stop line or yield line. - 10.1.A.3.
 Local roads or service roads shall be used for direct access to property within interchange areas.
+Where properties are under the same ownership or consolidated for the purposes of development, the local street shall be constructed by the developer.
+Where the street will serve properties under separate ownership, a method will be established by the City Traffie Engineer (or designee) to apportion the costs of initiating and constructing the street.